This section illustrates a step-by-step example that creates a Custom connector.

 Now that the process is ready to use the connector, plug the connector to the process through these steps.

-a.Go to the Expert view and into External Systems.
-Select Connectors and click on the Add connector from file button.
+a.Go to the Expert view and into External Systems and open the Connectors API.

-b.Select the downloaded .bizc connector file and click Accept.
-Then select the new connector shown in the tree menu, and right click version 1.0.0 to add a New System Configuration, or use the New System Configuration in the ribbon.
+b.Select the new connector shown in the tree menu, and either right click the version to add a New System Configuration, or use the New System Configuration in the ribbon.

 c.Give the new configuration a name and description.
 Make sure you also select the Authentication method drop down list and click on "Custom" to configure it.
 Enter the API Key, API Secret, Access Token and Access Token Secret, as given by your Twitter account.
 These credentials will now be used every time an action of the connector is executed.